Professor Jones receives honorary fellowship

 That study, and other research carried out by the Global Sustainability Institute for the International Social Security Association

-, has helped to shape the work of the All-Party Parliamentary Group on Limits to Growth.
+and Lloyd’s of London, has helped to shape the work of the All-Party Parliamentary Group on Limits to Growth.

 Professor Jones has also chaired a working group on climate finance within the Capital Markets Climate Initiative (CMCI) on behalf of the Minister for Climate Change in the Department for Energy and Climate Change (DECC), and was appointed a member of the UK-US Taskforce on the Impact of Extreme Weather on US/UK Food Security.
 He sits of the expert panel for the HRH Prince of Wales’ Accounting for Sustainability (A4S).